TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/ordinal swapping/sepalinfo.md

 `alice_toy` and `bob_toy` are the variables you will be using.
 You aren't told what toys they have that they want to trade.

-So for this lesson, you don't have to worry about assigning `bob_toy = monkey` or anything like that.
+So for this lesson, you don't have to worry about assigning `bob_toy = "monkey"` or anything like that.
 And you also don't even know if it is a monkey for this lesson - Alice and Bob want to keep their toy-exchange secret!

 ## The Task